learningOrchestra/mlToolKits/database_api_image/readme.md

 ```

 ## DELETE IP:5000/files/<filename\>
-Request of type DELETE, informing the value of file's filename field in argument request, deleting the database file, if one exists with that value.
+Request of type DELETE, informing the value of filename field of a inserted file in argument request, deleting the database file, if one exist with that value.